Customers with special needsBattery-powered mobility aids

 Disassembly/reassemblySome battery-powered mobility aids require disassembly.
 Whenever possible, bring along:

 - any instructions that could help us with the disassembly and re-assembly of your battery-powered mobility aid, should such manipulations be required.

 - the tools normally used to disassemble/reassemble your mobility aid.

-- We invite you to print and bring along the Canadian Air Transportation Safety Association’s (CATSA) list of mobility aids and medical items that are permitted through airport security checkpoints.
+- We invite you to print and bring along the Canadian Air Transport Security Authority (CATSA) list of mobility aids and medical items that are permitted through airport security checkpoints.
 Included in this list are the tools used to disassemble/reassemble a mobility aid.

 - We must inspect the battery label to verify if it is spillable or non-spillable.

 - We may need to remove and pack batteries separately if: